-At Horizons Education Trust we expect the e-safety and computing curriculum to adapt and develop in line with society.
+At Spring Common Academy we expect the e-safety and computing curriculum to adapt and develop in line with society.
 Tackling current and arising issues, respond to new and advanced technologies and criminal avenues of exploration.

-When new software and trends occur, such as snapchat, WhatsApp, Instagram, gaming chat rooms, sexting, emoji's, etc... staff and parents need to be made aware of these issues.
+When new software and trends occur, such as snapchat, WhatsApp, Instagram, gaming chat rooms, sexting, emojis, etc...
+Staff and parents need to be made aware of these issues.
 This can be communicated through regular meetings, training, school website, email or staff newsletter.

-It is the responsibility of SMT, and the computing coordinator to ensure regular training and support is available for all staff and parents.
+It is the responsibility of SMT, the computing coordinator and computing technicians to ensure regular training and support is available for all staff and parents.